tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - SubClass Of: AmendmentConcept; Policy
 - Comments: A Data Quality needs level concept that describes how some Amendment relates to a UseCase.
 This relationship defines which amendments are supported by a given UseCase.
 EP(u) = {am | am ⊂ AM ⋀ u ∈ U }

 ********************

+### Argument

+- Name: bdqffdq:Argument
+- Preferred Label: Argument
+- Definition: A value that, when provided to a test Specification to replace a Parameter changes the behavior of the test in a defined manner.
+- SubClass Of: SolutionsConcept
+- Comments: The argument is an Actual Parameter, for which a Parameter is the corresponding Formal Parameter.
+An extension to the original fitness for use framework as described in Veiga et al., 2017.

+********************